 - Allergies: Just like me, she may be allergic to smoke or other allergens in our environment.

 - Diet or Water: Minerals in the water or additives in her dog food could be the culprit.

 Things I Tried for My Dog's Tear Stains

 As soon as those tear stains started showing up, I consulted her veterinarian about the condition.
 He told me that tear staining was very typical in Maltese breeds, so at first, I decided to try to live with it.

-At every subsequent appointment I brought it up again, so he checked her tear ducts, and even gave me eye drops and antihistamine tablets.
-I thought meds for dogs seemed kind of silly, so I stopped using them, and researched online about home remedies for tear staining and tried different wipes and diet addictives.
+At every subsequent appointment, I brought it up again, so he checked her tear ducts, and even gave me eye drops and antihistamine tablets.
+Eventually, I stopped using them and researched online about home remedies for tear staining and tried different wipes and diet additives.
 I even read that adding vinegar to her drinking water might help, so I tried it.
 However, when I mentioned the vinegar to the vet, he advised against it and I stopped.

 I have Sugar Pie groomed regularly and always ask the groomer to trim closely around her eyes.
 She is an inside dog who sits with me on the couch and sleeps on the covers of my bed, so she gets a shower once a week.
 Yet, as diligent as I was about keeping her clean and trying to resolve this tear-staining problem, it persisted and drove me crazy enough that I used photoshop around her eyes for online photos!